adbayb/poc-white-label/README.md

 White-labelling consists of producing generic "plug-and-play" products that can be decorated slightly by each brand to match their identity and make it appear as if they had made it.
 It comes with two main challenges:

 - Customization capabilities: it should enable small variations to adapt it to the brand (eg. logo, colors, ...).
-- Hosting model (or [the tenancy model](https://blog.scaleway.com/saas-multi-tenant-vs-multi-instance-architectures/)): depending on the constraints (including scalability, security, isolation, availability, cost, ...), delivering one software and its supporting infrastructure per brand (single-tenant architecture) or a shared one between brands (multi-tenant architecture) can be more suited.
+- Hosting model (or [the tenancy model](https://blog.scaleway.com/saas-multi-tenant-vs-multi-instance-architectures/)): depending on the constraints (including scalability, security, isolation, availability, cost, ...), delivering one software and its supporting infrastructure per brand (or tenant) (single-tenant architecture) or a shared one between brands (multi-tenant architecture) can be more suited.

 To explore them, a simple white-label product version will be implemented: an hello world page integrated into two brands (arbitrary called `brand-red` and `brand-blue`) with the following requirements: